vitalets/websocket-as-promised/README.md

 *websocket-as-promised* provides simple request-response mechanism.
 Method `.sendRequest()` sends message with unique `requestId` and returns promise.
 That promise get resolved when response message with the same `requestId` comes.
-For setting/reading `requestId` from messages there are two functions `options.attachRequestId / options.extractRequestId`:
+For reading/setting `requestId` from/to message there are two functions defined in options `attachRequestId / extractRequestId`:
 ```js
 const wsp = new WebSocketAsPromised(wsUrl, {
   packMessage: data => JSON.stringify(data),